Skip to main content

 It’s always best for operators to plan their travel before setting off to their destination to prevent accidents.
 Sudden movements and turns can cause the loaded forklift to tip over, resulting in serious injuries.

 Always follow the appropriate speed limits and drive carefully.
-If the forklift tips over, operators must stay inside the vehicle, hold the wheel, and brace their feet rather than jumping out of the forklift.
+If the forklift tips over, operators must stay inside the vehicle, hold the wheel, and brace their feet rather than jump out.

 1. Ensure a Safe Operating Distance

-At the worksite, there could be other equipment and vehicles, which is why forklift operators must remain mindful of their surroundings.
+Other equipment and vehicles could be present at the worksite, which is why forklift operators must remain mindful of their surroundings.
 They should maintain a safe operating distance to allow enough room for safe braking to avoid collisions with other equipment and vehicles.

 1. Avoid Forklift’s Hazardous Areas

-The lifting mechanism of a forklift can fail anytime, making it a hazardous area for workers or pedestrians to stand under.
+A forklift’s lifting mechanism can fail at any time, making it hazardous for workers or pedestrians to stand under.
 If the lifting mechanism has a load, it is best to stay clear of it.
 Ensure you’re away from the forklift’s mast, as it can lead to severe injuries in case of a malfunction.

 1. Refuel and Recharge

 To prevent unfortunate incidents, forklift operators must always maintain a fully fueled and charged forklift.
-Make sure to charge and fuel the forklift in a well-ventilated area while the equipment is switched off.
+Charge and fuel the forklift in a well-ventilated area while the equipment is switched off.

 1. Park Forklift Properly